Data security procedures for researchers

 - NC State University Libraries’ Data Management Plan Examples.

-- Rice Research Data Team’s resource for Developing a Data Management Plan.
+- Rice Research Data Team’s resource for Developing a Data Management Plan and Data Management Plan Tools.

 - UNC Carolina Population Center’s tools and resources on Security Plans for Restricted-Use Data.